Nordtveit leaves West Ham for Hoffenheim

-LONDON West Ham United midfielder Havard Nordtveit has moved to German Bundesliga side Hoffenheim for an undisclosed fee, the Premier League club said on Tuesday.
+LONDON (Reuters) - West Ham United midfielder Havard Nordtveit has moved to German Bundesliga side Hoffenheim for an undisclosed fee, the Premier League club said on Tuesday.

 The Norway international had joined them from another German side, Borussia Moenchengladbach, a year ago on a free transfer.